h15200/notes/system-design.md

 background - a sorted record can be searched with binary log2 N time, but an unsorted one will require linear time.

 Indexing will create another data structure which holds the field value and a pointer to the record, allowing binary searches to be performed.
-Like a table of contents
+Like a table of contents.

 Doewside is that these index structures will require more disk space, so you are sacrificing space for time.